hoffmanc/resque-wiki/FAQ.md

 end
 ```

-## How to make Resque job to wait for ActiveRecord transaction commit, so that it see all changes made by that transaction?
+## How do you make a Resque job wait for an ActiveRecord transaction commit?

-The first way is enqueue job only in `after_commit` hook in models.
+The first way is to enqueue a job in a model's `after_commit` hook.
-But `after_commit` solves the problem only in model create/update use case .
-In general task should be put to redis only after all transactions get closed.
-Otherwise serious problems may appear.
+But `after_commit` solves the problem only in the model create and update use cases.

-In order to do that use [ar_after_transaction](https://github.com/grosser/ar_after_transaction) gem that provides `after_transaction` hook whenever you need it:
+In general, a task should be put into redis only after all transactions are complete, otherwise serious problems may appear.
+In order to do that use the [ar_after_transaction](https://github.com/grosser/ar_after_transaction) gem, which provides an `after_transaction` hook whenever you need it:

 ``` ruby
 ActiveRecord::Base.after_transaction do